 Talking About Death Brings End-of-Life Benefits (NBC Nightly News Rock Center)

 A couple is interviewed about their experience with advance care planning (ACP) as the husband is undergoing treatment for an incurable lung disease.
-Knowing he may be cured, they began creating a care plan with the help of RC.
+Knowing he may be cured, they began creating a care plan with the help of Respecting Choices.
 This provided comfort to the entire family during an already difficult time.

 Bud Hammes on Why Talking About Death is Life-Changing (Adam Ruins Everything Episode 25)